 Sometimes, constant knee pain involves a problem with the kneecap or patella.
 Kneecap instability is a chronic condition that causes your kneecap to dislocate.
 When this happens, the kneecap slips out of its normal position in the center of your knee.
 Tendonitis or bursitis are two other common causes of knee pain that occur when tendons or bursae (small sacs of fluid inside the joint) become inflamed.
 In other cases, the pain might not be caused by your knee at all.
 Instead, you could have a problem with your hips, your lower back, or even the way you walk.
 The only way to know what’s causing your symptoms and the type of treatment needed is to schedule an office visit with Dr. Van Thiel.

 When is knee pain serious?

 It bears repeating – any knee pain needs to be medically evaluated to relieve symptoms and prevent further damage.
 Certain types of knee pain are more serious than others.
-For instance, if your knee pain is accompanied by swelling, tenderness, fever, joint instability, difficulty bending or straightening the knee, you need to see us right away.
-Any of these additional symptoms is an indicator of a more serious issue that could quickly develop into something much worse.
+For instance, if your knee pain is accompanied by swelling, tenderness, fever, joint instability, or difficulty bending or straightening the knee, you need to see us right away.
+Any of these additional symptoms are an indicator of a more serious issue that could quickly develop into something much worse.

 Bottom line: If you have knee pain — even mild symptoms — it’s important to schedule a visit with Dr. Van Thiel.
 Since you use your knees for so many activities, it doesn’t take long for “minor” symptoms to become a major problem.